-Disabled Students Programs & Services (DSP&S) provides support services to students with disabilities to enhance their opportunities to experience educational success.
+Disabled Students Programs & Services (DSPS) provides support services to students with disabilities to enhance their opportunities to experience educational success.

-Students who have a disability and require special services and/or equipment in order to access educational opportunities and achieve academic success are asked to contact DSP&S, where qualified staff members are available to assist with such needs.
-Academic and disability-related counseling is available along with the following services: application and registration assistance, short-term special parking, campus mobility assistance, test proctoring, special equipment, High Tech Lab use, interpreters for the deaf, readers for the blind, note-taking services, learning disability assessment, speech-language assessment and intervention, additional tutoring hours, TTY (619) 660-4386 and referrals to other colleges and outside agencies such as the Department of Rehabilitation, the Access Center and the San Diego Regional Center.
-Services through DSP&S are authorized based on the documentation of disability available to our office and the functional effects of the student's disability upon his/her educational pursuit.
+Students who have a disability and require special services and/or equipment in order to access educational opportunities and achieve academic success are asked to contact DSPS, where qualified staff members are available to assist with such needs.
+Academic and disability-related counseling is available along with the following services: application and registration assistance, campus mobility assistance, test proctoring, special equipment, High Tech Lab use, interpreters for the deaf, readers for the blind, note-taking services, learning disability assessment, speech-language assessment and intervention, additional tutoring hours, TTY (619) 660-4386 and referrals to other colleges and outside agencies such as the Department of Rehabilitation, the Access Center and the San Diego Regional Center.
+Services through DSPS are authorized based on the documentation of disability available to our office and the functional effects of the student's disability upon his/her educational pursuit.

 Cuyamaca College recognizes that a disability may prevent a student from demonstrating required math, reading, and/or writing competencies or from completing course requirements necessary for an AA or AS degree in the same manner as nondisabled students.
 The college also recognizes the need to accommodate students with documented disabilities to the greatest extent possible without compromising the student's course of study and the integrity of the student's degree.
-Contact DSP&S for further information at (619) 660-4239.

-Questions regarding accessibility, Sections 504 and 508, Americans with Disabilities Act, Title 5 regulations, and VTEA funding should be addressed with DSP&S personnel.
+Contact DSPS for further information at (619) 660-4239.
+Questions regarding accessibility, Sections 504 and 508, Americans with Disabilities Act, Title 5 regulations, and VTEA funding should be addressed with DSPS personnel.

-Note: Affiliation with DSP&S is not mandatory in order to receive accommodations.
+Note: Affiliation with DSPS is not mandatory in order to receive accommodations.
 For further information, contact the college ADA-504 Coordinator.

-DISTRICT PUBLIC SAFETY DEPARTMENT
+DISTRICT PUBLIC SAFETY

-The District Public Safety Department provides police services to the college community and their property on college grounds, facilities, and parking lots.
-However, all persons on college grounds are primarily responsible for their own safety and property.
+The District provides for public safety, police services to the college community and their property on college grounds, facilities, and parking lots through the contract with the San Diego Sheriff's Department.

-District Public Safety Officers are sworn officers in compliance with the California Education Code and the California Penal Code, and have the same full law enforcement powers and responsibilities as local police and sheriff's deputies in your home community.
+Sheriff's deputies assigned to the two campuses of the district are sworn officers in compliance with the California Education Code and the California Penal Code.
+They have the same full law enforcement powers and responsibilities as local police and sheriff's deputies in your home community.